Diversity Statement

 Ian Grimm '25

 The Committee meets regularly to discuss issues related to DECI within the Department community and makes recommendations to the Department about appropriate actions that can be taken to strengthen the Department related to this initiative.
-As an initial step, the Committee is in the process of gathering information from community members about the current department climate to inform the Committee’s future recommendations.
+The Committee seeks to continually gather information from community members about the department climate to inform the Committee’s future recommendations.

 Contacting the DECI committee or reporting a concern

-To contact the CBE DECI committee with comments, suggestions for topics of discussion and potential action items, you may email [email protected], which will be monitored by the DECI committee chair and the CBE DECI staff representative.
+To contact the CBE DECI committee with comments, suggestions for topics of discussion and potential action items, you may email [email protected], which will be monitored by a member of the DECI committee.

 In most cases, information shared with the DECI committee via this email address will be discussed among the committee and, at our discretion, may be shared as needed with the CBE Department Chair and/or Department Manager.
 During committee deliberations and in written reports, special care will be taken to preserve the privacy of individuals who may be personally identifiable.
 For example, in cases where a person’s gender or ethnicity may make their identity obvious in the group context, and thus reveal sensitive information, the Committee will elect to not include such demographic data.